croarty/jsonsql/README.md

 - **SQL-like Query Syntax**: Write familiar SQL queries against JSON data
   - `SELECT` - Project specific fields or all fields with `*`, with `AS` aliases
   - `FROM` - Specify data sources
-  - `WHERE` - Filter results with complex conditions (AND, OR, NOT, parentheses, LIKE)
+  - `WHERE` - Filter results with complex conditions (AND, OR, NOT, parentheses, LIKE, IS NULL)
   - `JOIN` / `LEFT JOIN` - Combine data from multiple sources
   - `TOP x` / `LIMIT` - Limit result sets
   - `ORDER BY` - Sort results ascending or descending